laminlabs/lamin-blog/docs/vitessce.md

 4. **Deploy and share interactive visualizations.** Vitessce visualizations can be shared by [hosting data](https://vitessce.io/docs/data-hosting/) in cloud object storage and either deploying a [standalone website](https://vitessce.io/docs/tutorial-gh-pages/) or including the JSON configuration in a [URL](https://vitessce.io/#?edit=true).
 5. **Access data from multiple file formats.** Data can be loaded from [multiple file formats](https://vitessce.io/docs/data-types-file-types/), including the scverse `AnnData`, `MuData`, and `SpatialData` formats and the Open Microscopy Environment OME-TIFF and OME-Zarr formats.

-## Visualizing data across locations
+## How Vitessce and LaminDB connect

 The Vitessce Python package contains features to view data stored both locally and remotely.
 As Vitessce is a web-based framework, this often entails pointing to data via URL (localhost URLs and absolute URLs to object storage systems, respectively).
 Challenges can also arise on high-performance computing clusters and cloud notebook platforms, where the location of each software process relative to the [data](https://python-docs.vitessce.io/data_options.html) must be carefully considered.
 For example, if data is stored in a cluster system, the Python kernel process powering Jupyter might be running on a cluster node, while the Jupyter notebook frontend is running on your laptop web browser.
-When using Lamin, the Python kernel may run on your laptop while the data is stored in a cloud object storage, and you want to view the visualization in your local web browser."
+When using Lamin, the Python kernel may run on your laptop while the data is stored in a cloud object storage, and you want to view the visualization in your local web browser.
 Vitessce provides features that enable interactive visualizations even in these more challenging scenarios.

+The Vitessce Python package can consume LaminDB artifacts directly.
+In practice, this means you can configure visualizations against tracked artifacts instead of manually wiring URLs and file paths.

 ### Zarr-based data access

-When data is stored in a Zarr-based format, the Vitessce Jupyter widget can use the Zarr Store interface to perform partial reads (as opposed to relying on HTTP requests).
+When data is stored in Zarr-based formats, the Vitessce Jupyter widget can use Zarr Store interfaces for efficient partial reads (as opposed to relying on HTTP requests).
-This is made possible thanks to the experimental remote procedure call feature of [anywidget](https://github.com/manzt/anywidget), which Vitessce uses internally when data is specified using `_store`-suffixed parameters (e.g., `adata_store` for [AnnDataWrapper](https://python-docs.vitessce.io/api_data.html#vitessce.wrappers.AnnDataWrapper)).
+Internally, this uses the experimental remote procedure call capabilities of [anywidget](https://github.com/manzt/anywidget) via `_store`-suffixed parameters (for example, `adata_store` in [AnnDataWrapper](https://python-docs.vitessce.io/api_data.html#vitessce.wrappers.AnnDataWrapper)).

 ### LaminDB artifacts

-When LaminDB is used to manage datasets, these datasets can be visualized by passing artifacts directly to Vitessce during configuration.
-Specifically, Vitessce can be configured using `_artifact`-suffixed dataset parameters (e.g., `adata_artifact` for [AnnDataWrapper](https://python-docs.vitessce.io/api_data.html#vitessce.wrappers.AnnDataWrapper)).
+When datasets are managed in LaminDB, you can pass artifacts directly into Vitessce wrappers using `_artifact`-suffixed parameters (for example, `adata_artifact` in [AnnDataWrapper](https://python-docs.vitessce.io/api_data.html#vitessce.wrappers.AnnDataWrapper)).
-Unlike the aforementioned Zarr-based case, artifact-based configuration is not restricted to particular formats, for instance, enabling visualization of H5AD- and OME-TIFF-based artifacts (e.g., `img_artifact` for [ImageOmeTiffWrapper](https://python-docs.vitessce.io/api_data.html#vitessce.wrappers.ImageOmeTiffWrapper)).
+Unlike the Zarr-store path, this approach works across multiple formats, including H5AD and OME-TIFF (for example, `img_artifact` in [ImageOmeTiffWrapper](https://python-docs.vitessce.io/api_data.html#vitessce.wrappers.ImageOmeTiffWrapper)).
-Examples of artifact-based configuration of Vitessce can be found at [docs.lamin.ai/vitessce](https://docs.lamin.ai/vitessce) as well as this [example notebook](https://lamin.ai/vitessce/examples/transform/3ixi4FetqaJk).
+Examples are available in the [Lamin Vitessce guide](https://docs.lamin.ai/vitessce) and this [example notebook](https://lamin.ai/vitessce/examples/transform/3ixi4FetqaJk).

+## LaminHub UI

+In this integration, data and visualization-relevant objects are managed as LaminDB artifacts, then viewed in LaminHub.
+From LaminHub, users can filter and discover artifacts, apply access controls, and launch the corresponding Vitessce views in the browser.

 ## Visualizing data across formats